icon-project/icon_sdk_for_python/README.rst

 ==============================================================================================================================
 This document is for SDK based on ICON JSON RPC API **V2**.
-We do not update this page any longer!
+We do not update this project any longer!
 Please refer to the latest version SDK based on ICON JSON RPC API **V3** (https://github.com/icon-project/icon-sdk-python) instead.
 ==============================================================================================================================